FAMU-FSU-IME/IISE-Co-learning/README.md

 ## Section 6.2 ##

+Based the getting the results in Section 6.2.
+Two files need to be saved first (1) geneticalgorithm.py (2) geneticalgorithm_inner.py.
+In this part, we used genetic algorithm for the example of Evolutionary algorithm.

+geneticalgorithm_inner: inner optimization for obataining the optimized covariance given a printer combination.

+**Note: For the comparison between Hybrid (EA+SA) and EA (only), the computational time in the inner opimitzation between two methods SA vs. EA should be the same or close per iteration.
+Depends on my CPU, the running time for SA is around 100 seconds ** Therefore, geneticalgorithm_inner.py should be run around 100 sec per iteration as follows,
+          start=timer()
+          '
+          '
+          '
+           u = timer()
+            if((u-start)>100):
+                break

+geneticalgorithm.py: outer optimization for the printer selection

+After saving the two EA files above, the MCMC_covariance_estimation and Simulated annealing are integrated as "SA_EA_and_EA_EA.py" to present the two-stage optimization for the search process of the co-learning problem.

-"SA_EA_and_EA_EA.py" are provided for presenting the results I attached in Fig. 9 (paper).
+At the bottom of "SA_EA_and_EA_EA.py" are provided for presenting the results I attached in Fig. 9 (paper).
 Please see the code below the comment in the code
 ##==================================================

 ##=======The comparison between SA + EA:GA and EA:GA + EA:GA======